Vija02/react-router-native-navigation/README.md

 ## Motivation

 There are `react-navigation`, `react-router-navigation` along with countless other libraries out there.
-Most of them are pretty complicated and tries to do a lot of things.
+Most of them are pretty complicated and tries to do too much.
 At the end of the day, the API can get pretty confusing and performance doesn't come easily.

 ## Aim

-This package should provide a production ready default that can be inserted in any project.
+This package should provide a production ready default that can be inserted to any project.
 Adding to that, developers should be able to create their own glue by using the base component provided by the package.

 User should be able to start developing with `react-router-native` and effortlessly create great navigation using this package.